Woodfield Pupil Assessment Policy

 Underpinning Principles of Assessment

 Assessment will be objective and based on clear criteria relating to what our pupils know, understand and the skills they are developing.
 These criteria will reflect clear definitions of what constitutes expected and exceptional progress.
-These will be linked to the P Scales for pupils operating at that level, and to models of Can Do statements linked to programmes of study for our pupils who achieve above P Scale levels.
+These will be linked to the ‘milestone’ statements for pupils operating at that level, and based upon progress towards targets identified in each child’s EHCP, linked to programmes of study for our pupil.
 The criteria will also reflect our experience that different groups of pupils respond differently to criteria within the same level.

 Assessment will address development and change, including self-regulation of behaviour as well as growth within subject specific areas where appropriate, and will recognise that different groups of pupils have different trajectories in development, according to their needs.
 Assessment will provide both a baseline from which to measure progress, and data to track progress along planned pathways.